 The safety of bicycle riders is a responsibility shared by both cyclists and motorists.
-Every bicycle rider has the same rights and responsibilities as a motor vehicle driver.
+A bicyclist shares the same rights and responsibilities as a motorist (RCW 46.61.755).
 Bicyclists’ and motorists’ actions are more predictable and safer when everyone follows traffic laws.

-Use caution riding over train tracks and storm grates.
-Approach tracks at a 90-degree angle.
-Avoid riding over storm gram grates that can trap tires.
-Metal surfaces can be slick when wet.
+Use caution crossing tracks and grates.
+Approach railroad tracks at a 90-degree angle.
+Metal surfaces may be slick when wet.

 Obey all traffic laws

-Signal before making turns, changing lanes, slowing down, or stopping.
+Use hand signals before turning, changing lanes, or stopping.

 Keep right.
 Pass on the left.
 Follow this rule to keep people safe and extend courtesy to other trail users’ experience.